maheedharpamuru/Resume/Resume.md

 *	Built data model in Power BI in star schema and built dashboards which contained pivot table, pivot charts, trending charts, pie charts based on the model.
 *	Built model using classification algorithm to predict if new customer will buy a bike and regression algorithm to find average monthly income spent of new customer from data collected by Adventure Works Cycles company using Azure ML and Cortana Intelligence suite.

 **Orora Design Technologies, Bellevue (Dec 2014 – Jan 2016)**
 **Position:** Application Engineer<br/>
 **Project:** Arana Behavioral Modeling Platform<br/>
 Arana Platform automates the process of behavioural model creation, generation, optimization, and validation for analog, custom digital, memory and mixed-signal integrated circuits<br/>
 **Role**
-*	Developed back-end service using Java.
+*	Developed back-end service component using Java.
+* Designed different analog circuits and verified functionality using Arana platform.
+* Verified the  functionality of analog circuits using verilogA behavioural modelling.
-*	Arana platform reduces the skilled manpower by 75%.
+*	Arana platform reduces the skilled manpower by 75%.<br/>

+**Silicon Image Inc, India(Feb 2010-June 2014)**
+**Position:** Sr Analog Mixed Signal Design Engineer<br/>
+**Project:** HDMI and MHL<br/>
+HDMI is an interface for transmitting uncompressed video data and compressed or uncompressed digital audio data from a HDMI-compliant source device, such as a display controller, to a compatible computer monitor, video projector, digital television, or digital audio device.<br/>
+**Role:**
+* Designed different analog circuits in different technology nodes with different foundaries.<br/>

 ### Personal Projects
 **Google PageRank Implementation in Java** [GitHub](https://github.com/mamanjusha/PageRank)
 *	Have implemented Google Page Rank in Java.

-**Static website on AWS using S3 and Route53**
+**Static website on AWS using S3**
-*	Used AWS Route53 as DNS provider and registered domain.
 *	Hosted static web content and S3 bucket and configured bucket to act as website.

 **Customer Credit Balance Management Service using AWS DynamoDB, SNS and Lambda**